Micharro2016/getting-and-cleaning-data/CodeBook.md

 3. Independent tidy data set

-From the data set created in step 3, a new independent tidy data set was created, with the average of each variable for each Activity/ Subject.
+From the data set created in step 3, a new and final independent tidy data set was created, with the average of each variable for each Activity/ Subject.